cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

 Rdir assignation
 ++++++++++++++++

-In order to secure the new rawx, you must asign your new rawx to a rdir service.
+In order to secure the new rawx, you must assign your new rawx to a rdir service.

 In the example below, you can see that the new rawx (10.0.0.36:6211) has no rdir assignation, and your new rdir (10.0.0.39:6302) does not manage any rawx: